 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Nicaragua?
+What Is the Climate Like in Nicaragua?

 Nicaragua is divided into three areas: Pacific lowlands, highlands, and Caribbean lowlands.
 Each of these areas has a different climate with the differences in elevation.
 Here’s what the climate is like in a few of the major cities in Nicaragua:

-How Safe is Nicaragua?
+How Safe Is Nicaragua?

 There is no travel warning listed for Nicaragua.
 But, there is a high violent crime rate.
 Exercise caution while travelling.